 - Steak Fajitas

 Like this recipe?
 Pin it to your favorite board on Pinterest.Pin This

 - 3 tablespoons olive oil

 - 1 ½ teaspoons paprika

 - 1 teaspoon kosher or coarse salt

-1. In a small bowl, mix together the olive oil, garlic, lime juice, paprika, cumin, chili powder, salt and pepper.
-Place the steaks in a large container or bowl and pourr the mixture over the steaks, turning them to coat well.
-Marinate in the fridge for about 2 hours, allowing the steaks to come to room temperature before grilling.
+- In a small bowl, mix together the olive oil, garlic, lime juice, paprika, cumin, chili powder, salt and pepper.
+Place the steaks in a large container or bowl and pour the mixture over the steaks, smearing the mixture over the surface of the steaks to coat well.
+Let sit at room temperature for about 20 minutes, or better still marinate in the fridge for about 2 hours, allowing the steaks to come to room temperature before grilling.

 - Preheat the grill to medium high.
 Grill the steaks, until slightly charred and medium-rare, 4 to 5 minutes on each side.
 Transfer the steaks to a cutting board and let sit for 3 or 4 minutes before slicing across the grain.